lammps/lammps/doc/src/lattice.rst

    defined by *a1*, *a2*, *a3* edge vectors is first converted to a restricted triclinic orientation, which is a rotation operation.
-   The min/max extent of the 8 corner points is then determined, as described in the preceeding paragraph, to set the lattice spacings.
+   The min/max extent of the 8 corner points is then determined, as described in the preceding paragraph, to set the lattice spacings.
 As explained for the *triclinic/general* option above, this is because any use of the lattice spacings by other commands will be for a restricted triclinic simulation box, not a general